marbl/canu/documentation/source/quick-start.rst

 The :ref:`tutorial` has more background, and the :ref:`faq` has a wealth of practical advice.

-Assembling PacBio or Nanopore data
+Assembling PacBio CLR or Nanopore data
 ----------------------

 Pacific Biosciences released P6-C4 chemistry reads for Escherichia coli K12.
 You can `download them